-This easy crochet beanie pattern is designed to be simple enough that you can use the pattern to make your first ever hat.
-That's right; you're a newbie to crochet and you can learn how to crochet a beanie right now.
-This design uses only two crochet stitches - the chain stitch (which is what every crocheter learns first) and the simple single crochet stitch.
-The stitches are worked in the round with a little bit of increasing to give you the shape of the hat, giving you a good opportunity to practice some of these basic techniques and hone your skills.
+This easy crochet beanie pattern is simple enough for you to use it to make your first-ever hat.
+That's right; you're a newbie to crochet, and you can learn how to crochet a beanie.
+This design uses only two crochet stitches: the chain stitch (what every crocheter learns first) and the simple single crochet stitch.

+Worked in the round, a few rounds of increases give the hat its shape and give you an excellent opportunity to practice some basic techniques and hone your skills.
 The instructions come with enough detail to help you through areas where a beginner might get stuck.

 - beg = beginning